SAP-archive/cloud-maven-plugin/README.md

 	# SCN user (and password)
 	# -----------------------------------------------------------------------------
 	#  - user: SCN user (as registered at http://scn.sap.com/)
 	#  - password: Password of SCN user.
-If not specified, it will be queried on the commandline each time needed.
+If not specified here or (encrypted) in Maven settings, it will be queried on the commandline each time needed.
 	user=myscnuser
 	#password=myscnpassword